startling/small-linux/small_linux.md

 Hopefully you'll be greeted with a thunderstorm of kernel activity and then a prompt like `(none) login`.
 Enter `root` and the password you set earlier and you're home free.

+## Cleaning Up

+There are a few minor annoyances here:

+### hostname

+The reason the login prompt is `(none) login` is that we haven't set a hostname for the system. `hostname boots` or whatever will set the hostname for one session; put it in your `/etc/start` for it to persist.

 ## references:

 * Allan Stephen's _[QEMU Cheat Sheet][]_ on the linuxkernelnewbies mailing list.